Draft-card burning: High media exposure

-Many in America were not happy with the draft-card burners, or with the frequent depiction of them in the media.
+Many in America were unhappy with the draft-card burners or the frequent depiction of them in the media.
 Joseph Scerra, national commander of the Veterans of Foreign Wars, spoke against what he saw as too much news coverage: "All of our young people are not burning up their draft cards.
 All of our young people are not tearing up the flag.
 All of our youth are not supporting North Vietnam and carrying Viet Cong flags."
-In October 1967 at a rally in support of the government a news photograph was snapped of a man kissing his draft card, his girlfriend smiling at his side.
+In October 1967 at a rally in support of the government, a news photograph was snapped of a man kissing his draft card, his girlfriend smiling at his side.
 In Playboy's November 1967 issue, Playboy Playmate Kaya Christian wrote that her "turn-offs" were "hypocrites" and "draft card burners".

 Leftist Ramparts magazine showed four draft cards being burned on the December 1967 cover.
-The Saturday Evening Post, a conservative publication, put an image of draft card burning on their cover, January 27, 1968.
+The Saturday Evening Post, a conservative publication, put an image of a draft-card burning on its January 27, 1968 cover.
 In 1967 off-Broadway and 1968 on Broadway and in London's West End, the musical Hair featured a climactic scene in Act I of a group of men in a hippie "tribe" burning their draft cards while the main character Claude struggles with the decision to join them.
 Later, when the musical was staged in Yugoslavia, the draft-card burning scene was removed, as the local protesting youth viewed their army positively as a vehicle to fight off a possible invasion by the Soviet Union.

 Framing the movement

 President Johnson spoke strongly against the draft-card protesters, saying in October 1967 that he wanted the "antidraft movement" investigated for Communist influences.
 Reporting on his reaction, The New York Times presented the protests as being against the draft rather than the war.
-Many commentators focused on draft resistance as an explanation rather than the more challenging war resistance: the main concern of the protesters.
+Many commentators focused on draft resistance as an explanation rather than the more challenging war resistance: the protesters' main concern.

 Political impact

-In 1968 when Richard Nixon was running for President, he promised to make the military into a purely volunteer force.
-In this he was following others who had suggested such a strategy, including Donald Rumsfeld of the Republican Wednesday Group the year before.
-At the beginning of his second term as President, Nixon stopped the draft after February 1973.
+In 1968, when Richard Nixon was running for president, he promised to make the military into a purely volunteer force.
+In this, he was following others who had suggested such a strategy, including Donald Rumsfeld of the Republican Wednesday Group the year before.
+At the beginning of his second term as president, Nixon stopped the draft after February 1973.
 The last man to be drafted entered the US Army on June 30, 1973.